Definitions & Terminology

 a.
 What is a JSNA?

-A JSNA is the evaluation of the needs of local populations to inform and guide the commissioning of health, wellbeing and social care services within an area.
-This assessment allows you to describe and understand the characteristics of the population and identify any unmet need(s) of the local population.
-A core component of a JSNA is defining the health needs of a population and is described below.
+A JSNA a collaborative process undertaken jointly with relevant partners, organisation and experts to evaluate the healthcare and wellbeing needs of a local population.
+JSNAs are key to informing and guiding strategic planning and the commissioning of health, wellbeing and social care services for the local population.
+This joint assessment allows those involved to gain a holistic understanding and description of the characteristics of the local population and identify any unmet need(s).
+A core component of a JSNA is defining the needs of a population through a health needs assessment approach as described below.

 b.
 What is a health needs assessment?